 The table below shows the percentage of employees with a black, Asian or minority ethnic background who started working with the Council during each of the last three years.
-The
+The percentage of leavers who are black, Asian or minority ethnic is lower than the background population and the percentage of new starters.
+The very small number of leavers each year make it difficult to find any pattern.

-2019 2020 2021 Percentage of leavers who are BAME 1.0% 0.7% 1.0%
+2020 2021 2022 Percentage of leavers who are BAME 0.8% 2.3% 2.3%